Kyle-F-Brooks/i_simpa_scripts/README.md

 ## stl_calc
 Calculates the Transmission loss, based on having an excitation receiver.

+## var_input
+Takes the QFF and LF as inputs, saving them as gabe files.
+Makes the files accessible for stl_calc.

 ## material_link (WIP)
 this function is currently not imported into I-simpa.
 It has an issue regarding the source code.

+## power_balance (WIP)
+calculates the power balance based on the area, the projected area and the source power.

+## core_functions (WIP)
+a collection of functions that are used repeatedly by other scrzipts.

 ### Possible Features
 * STL Hologram